Aya0813/clinical-ml-tutorials-summer24/Balgrist-Datathon/README.md

 * **Hour 2** - Build a mortality prediction model using the BOLD dataset.

 ## Programme
-**09:00 - 09:15** Opening Remarks by Sebastiano Caprara (15 min)
+**09:00 - 09:15** Opening Remarks by [Sebastiano Caprara](https://www.linkedin.com/in/sebastianocaprara/) (15 min)

-**09:15 - 11:30** Hands-on workshop on discovering data biases in clinical data by Aya El Mir During the workshop, you will be working on the BOLD dataset.
+**09:15 - 11:30** Hands-on workshop on discovering data biases in clinical data by Aya El Mir.
+During the workshop, you will be working on the BOLD dataset.

 **11:30 - 12:30** Visit to OR-X and lunch break